Skip to content

 • Support the redevelopment of commercial lands for mixed residential uses.

 If adopted, whether in whole or in part, the proposed 2024 PPS will replace both the 2020 PPS and the Growth Plan for the Greater Golden Horseshoe.
-The final version of the PPS is anticipated to be released for review prior to its implementation.
 Local municipalities will be required to incorporate these amendments into their respective official during their regularly-scheduled reviews.

 Contact Courtney Sinclair, a member of the Lerners Real Estate and Land Development team, for more insight on the current PPS, the proposed amendments, and related planning policies.